 Raw Materials Sponsored by

-Chemistry and uses: Seeds of all members of Santalaceae possess santalbic acid, which is a characteristic feature of the family.
-Sandalwood seeds are used in treatment of diuretic hypotensive, antitremorogenic and antiviral activities, in addition to a number of skin diseases.
-Sandalwood bark extract is a chemosterilant and an insect growth inhibitor.
-Both wood and oil of the sandalwood tree are used in incenses, perfumes and medicines and have great commercial importance.
+Chemistry and uses: Seeds of all members of Santalaceae possess santalbic acid, which is a characteristic feature of the family.5 Sandalwood seeds are used in treatment of diuretic hypotensive, antitremorogenic and antiviral activities, in addition to a number of skin diseases.6,7 Sandalwood bark extract is a chemosterilant and an insect growth inhibitor.8 Both wood and oil of the sandalwood tree are used in incenses, perfumes and medicines and have great commercial importance.
 Heartwood of sandalwood is astringent, bitter, antipyretic and a cooling agent.
 Being closely grained and amenable to carving, sandalwood is one of the finest woods for this purpose.
 It is used for making idols, boxes and other curios of exquisite beauty.
 About 5% of wood produced annually is used in carving idols and other utility articles.
-Some important centers in South India for carving are Ankola, Bangalore, Honnavar, Kumta, Mysore, Sagar, Sirsi, Talagoppa (in Karnataka), Tirupati in (Andhra Pradesh), Thiruvananthapuram (in Kerala) and some places in Tamil Nadu.
-However, most of these centers have ceased to function because of nonavailability of sandalwood.
-The fixative properties and tenacious aroma of sandalwood oil is due to its major odoriferous sesquiterpenic constituents, alpha- and beta-santalols.
-The highly purified sandalwood oil is used with other perfumery materials and has also earned a prominent place in the incense, cosmetic, fragrance and soap industries.
+Some important centers in South India for carving are Ankola, Bangalore, Honnavar, Kumta, Mysore, Sagar, Sirsi, Talagoppa (in Karnataka), Tirupati in (Andhra Pradesh), Thiruvananthapuram (in Kerala) and some places in Tamil Nadu.3 However, most of these centers have ceased to function because of nonavailability of sandalwood.9 The fixative properties and tenacious aroma of sandalwood oil is due to its major odoriferous sesquiterpenic constituents, a- and b-santalols.10 The highly purified sandalwood oil is used with other perfumery materials and has also earned a prominent place in the incense, cosmetic, fragrance and soap industries.

-This is only an excerpt of the full article that appeared in P&F Magazine, but you can purchase the full-text version.
+This is only an excerpt of the full article that appeared in P&F Magazine.
+The full content is not currently available online.